PrairieLearn/PrairieLearn/rfcs/003-workspaces.md

 #### A container has not been allocated on a host

-First, we'll see if we've already initialized S3 resources for this workspace in the past.
-If not, we'll create two files on S3:
+First, the main server will check if we've already initialized S3 resources for this workspace in the past.
+If not, the main server will create two files on S3:

 * The initial state of the workspace
 * The "working" state of the workspace that will be modified as students interact with the workspace